Post-Election Update!

 Additionally, Matthew offers over a decade of experience helping cities and counties work with the Obama, Trump, and Biden Administrations to secure funding, weigh tradeoffs of federal requirements, and deliver results.
 Doing this strategically is more critical now than ever before.

-Government must work effectively, and character matters—now more than ever.
 Residents deserve leadership rooted in respect, accountability, problem-solving, public service, and integrity.
+Character matters.
+Effective government matters.
+Your vote matters.

 Matthew does the work and is already achieving results for Longmont

-In just 8 months, Matthew’s held over 200 meetings with residents, homeowners associations, and local businesses and organizations; chaired Longmont’s Urban Renewal Authority to advance multiple downtown redevelopment projects; and actively served on the Longmont Housing Authority, Brownfield Advisory Committee, Senior Citizens Advisory Board, Sustainability Advisory Board, Airport Advisory Board, and the Colorado Municipal League’s Policy Committee.
+In just 9 months, Matthew’s held over 300 meetings with residents, homeowners association and local businesses and organizations; chaired Longmont’s Urban Renewal Authority to advance multiple downtown redevelopment projects; and actively served on the Longmont Housing Authority, Brownfield Advisory Committee, Senior Citizens Advisory Board, Sustainability Advisory Board, Airport Advisory Board, and the Colorado Municipal League’s Policy Committee.
 From reopening trails, expanding our Open Space, and creating more flexible, for-sale housing, Matthew is making real progress and tangible change.

 Actions Speak Louder Than Words - Learn More Here